 What drew you to your current role, and what do you hope to contribute?

-I have always, in essence, pushed for development and innovation, so when this position came up for discussion it felt quite natural to take a step in that direction.
-I hope to be able to build a bridge between the good idea and a finished product that enhances capability and makes the lives of our soldiers and commanders easier.
+I have always driven development and innovation, so when this position came up for discussion it felt quite natural to take a step in that direction.
+I hope to be able to build a bridge between a good idea and a finished product that increases capability and makes life easier for our soldiers and commanders.

 Finally, what are you looking forward to in the coming years from the Home Guard's perspective, and what challenges do you foresee ahead?

-I hope that we can see an even greater degree of autonomy for the branch of service and its resources, that we can move towards becoming an independent service branch, and that we can welcome new soldiers into the system.
+I hope we can see an even greater degree of autonomy for the branch and its resources, that we can move towards becoming an independent service branch, and that we can welcome new soldiers into the system.

-The greatest challenges we face are internal, linked to our regulations, processes, and the few who have still not understood the Supreme Commander's and the Armed Forces Administrator's view on risk appetite and priorities.
+The greatest challenges are internal, linked to our regulations, processes, and the few who still have not understood the Supreme Commander's and the Armed Forces Administrator's view on risk appetite and priorities.